phusion/passenger-ruby-websocket-demo/README.md

 (`wssh` may be in /opt/local/Library/Frameworks/Python.framework/Versions/2.7/bin if you're using Python 2.7 from MacPorts)

 While wssh is active, whenever you type anything into the console and press Enter, the server will echo it back to you.

+## Compatibility

+ * This app uses plain Rack, and thus is framework agnostic.
+ * WebSockets works on Phusion Passenger for Apache, Phusion Passenger for Nginx and Phusion Passenger Standalone.
+ * At least version 4.0.5 of Phusion Passenger is required.
+ * Only the RFC 6455 version of the WebSocket protocol is supported.

 ## Multithreading and performance